jewzaam/astro-tools/README.md

 NOTE I need to enhance with logic now in the APT to Discord script that looks for both under and over exposing in the image.

-# APT to Discord
+# APT-to-Discord.py

-Astro Photography tool (APT) didn't like running python directly.
-But docs reference a vbscript.
+Script to send image information from Astro Photography tool (APT) to a Discord webhook.
-So I wrote a simple wrapper around the python.
+* Message
+* Filename
+* Time remaining in sequence
+* Estimated time sequence will complete
+* PC and camera battery %
+* RAW and stretch histogram %
+* Exposure info (if it's Good, Under exposed, or Over exposed)
+* Stretched JPEG image

-Also must install requirements: `pip install -r requirements.txt`
+Must install requirements: `pip install -r requirements.txt`.
+See Troubleshooting section.

 And you must create a `config.yaml` with your discord webhook.